The Importance of Prebiotics for Dogs and Cats and Where to Find Them

 by | Sep 12, 2022 | Remedies, Supplements

 If you know us at all, you know that gut health is a big thing here at Adored Beast.
-A lot of what we do each and every day revolves around it – whether that be raising awareness, reading and understanding the latest studies, doing our own research and development, and formulating products with gut health in mind.
+A lot of what we do each and every day revolves around it – whether that be raising awareness, reading and understanding the latest studies, doing our own research and development, or formulating products with gut health in mind.

 After all, if the gut isn’t healthy, your pet can’t be healthy.
 Overall health depends on gut health.
 And that makes sense, since as much as 80% of the immune system is in the gut.